Distribution, Cross-Site Scaling & Lifecycle Management for Containerized Apps

 Even if you have built a number of tools and processes in-house already, consider that the battle-hardened engineers who maintain your platform (your platform will evolve over time because the underlying software will also evolve) could be leveraged to work on strategic initiatives instead of spending time re-inventing the wheel.
 Or if you are expanding your footprint beyond a single public cloud provider and plan to use additional cloud providers’ infrastructure, Rafay can augment your team’s in-house tool set with an easy-to-use platform that you can bring up in any cloud environment today.

 This is why Rafay’s platform exists.
-The platform lets you deploy containerized apps anywhere, and helps you achieve reliability, availability and performance through a developer-friendly interface.
-Be it AWS, GCP, Azure, Equinix, or a service provider network, you can now run your containerized microservices in the environment that makes most sense given your business’ needs.
+The platform lets you deploy containerized apps anywhere, and helps you achieve reliability, availability, and performance through a developer-friendly interface.
+Be it AWS, GCP, Azure, Equinix, or a service provider network, you can now run your containerized microservices in the environment that makes the most sense given your business’ needs.
 Every feature you will end up building or cobbling together over time to run such a platform in house, we provide as a service.

 And here’s the key issue every line of business owner should be considering: You use public clouds instead of deploying your own servers in a nearby colocation facility (colo).
 Why?
 Because the ongoing investment in people, time and tooling required to maintain colo environments is impossible to recover for all but a tiny fraction of companies.
 So when it comes to building and maintaining multi-site app distribution and operations platforms, which direction makes most sense?